dokku/dokku/docs/getting-started/install/docker.md

   dokku/dokku:0.20.4
 ```

-Dokku is run with the following options:
+Dokku is run in the following configuration:

 - The global hostname is set to `dokku.me` on boot.
 - The container name is dokku.